 - At the training session I noticed you in the penalty kill special unit.
 Last year you didn't play in the penalty kill, although in Sochi you were the leader in this aspect.
 Will you be doing something different this year?

 - So far, it's only during trainings.
 I've never played in a penalty kill special unit on matches.
 I played a lot of games in Sochi, and they let me play 3-on-5.
 We had an active style of play.
 We used to run everywhere.
 Due to this we had a lot of opportunities in the penalty kill.
 We’ll wait and see.
-If we need new blood, add more active actions, maybe I'll be useful here, too.
+If we need new blood, add more active actions, maybe I'll be useful here, too. - Special teams decide a lot of things in modern hockey, do you agree with that?

 - Mostly yes.
 Hockey has become dynamic.
 And there are a lot of goals on even strength, too.
 But the power play, especially in the playoffs, means a lot.
 It seems that way from the outside, I haven't played there yet, but I would really love to.